Code examples

 The composite item id that should be active by default when the composite

-, the composite element itself will have focus
+widget is rendered.
+If null, the composite element itself will have focus

 and users will be able to navigate to it using arrow keys.
-If undefined
+If undefined,

 the first enabled item will be focused.